electric-sql/electric/docs/reference/architecture.md

 1. the changes from any overlapping concurrent writes in the oplog merged into them
 2. any required [compensations](./consistency#rich-crdts) applied to maintain referential integrity

-The satellite process then fires notifications about the data that has changes, which triggers the reactivity system.
+The satellite process then fires data change notifications, which triggers the [reactivity system](#reactivity).

 ### Local writes